Toshihiko-tan/Toshihiko-tan/README.md

 ---

 ### 🔭 Research & Development
-I am an **incoming PhD student in Quantitative and Computational Biology at USC** (Fall 2026).
+I am an **incoming PhD student in Quantitative and Computational Biology at the University of Southern California** (Fall 2026).
 Currently, I'm finishing an **Accelerated Master's in Biostatistics** at the University of Michigan.

 My work focuses on the intersection of **Population Genetics and Machine Learning**, specifically building high-performance tools for demographic inference and biological time-series forecasting.